katiestar99/ansible/docs/docsite/rst/community/development_process.rst

    -  If the submitter responds at all, the clock is reset.
 -  If the pull request is labeled **community_review** and the reviewer has not responded lately:

-   -  The reviewer is first politely pinged after two weeks, pinged again after two more weeks and labeled **pending_action**, and then may be reassigned to ``$team_ansible`` or labeled **core_review**, or often the submitter of the pull request is asked to step up as a maintainer.
+   -  The reviewer is first politely pinged after two weeks, pinged again after two more weeks and labeled **pending_action**, and then may be reassigned to ``$team_assible`` or labeled **core_review**, or often the submitter of the pull request is asked to step up as a maintainer.
 -  If Shippable tests fail, or if the code is not able to be merged, the pull request is automatically put into **needs_revision** along with a message to the submitter explaining why.

 There are corner cases and frequent refinements, but this is the workflow in general.